Modeling Random Directions in 2D Simplex Data: Modeling Random Directions

 We can also use these functions to prove that $\E{\invlogit{Z}} = \frac{1}{2}$ under our assumptions.
 This fact and Lemma \ref{lemma:SvM-p_model_prop} then gives us the following lemma. \begin{lemma} If $Y_{\ell}$, and $Y_{\ell'}$ are generated according to \textit{SvM} outlined in \eqref{model:SvM-p-2} with the random variables associated with them labeled accordingly, $Z \sim N(0, 1)$, $(Z_\ell, Z_{\ell'}) \sim N(0, \Sigma)$, $\zEps \in (0, 2]$, and $\alpha = \E{Y_\ell}$, which is given in \eqref{lemma:SvM-p_version_e}, then

-\end{lemma} Because both component's are equally favored, $m_1$, $m_2$, $\rho_1$, and $\rho_2$ for the prior mean and variance become more important.
+\end{lemma} We make the following comments based on the lemma above.
+First, because both component's are equally favored, $m_1$, $m_2$, $\rho_1$, and $\rho_2$ for the prior mean and variance become more important.
 The \textit{SvM-p-2} model's prior mean direction is completely determined by these parameters.
 For the model's prior circular variance, the concentration term is the average of the two components' concentration terms, which underscores the importance of $\rho_1$ and $\rho_2$.
 If we want the Gaussian process to have more of an effect on the prior mean or variance, it is necessary to change the mean for the Gaussian process.
 It can be shown that $\E{f(Z)} = \E{\invlogit{Z}}$ for $Z$ distributed according to any normal distribution with mean 0.
+Next, $\E{\sin(y_\ell - \alpha)\sin(y_{\ell'} - \alpha)}$ in \eqref{lemma:SvM-p_version_corr} can be expanded and written as a function of $\E{\invlogit{z_\ell}\invlogit{z_\ell'}}$.
+Doing so shows that the numerator again represents the difference between the concentration of two observations belonging to the same component and the concentration of two observations belonging to different components.
+It is then possible to bound $\E{\invlogit{z_\ell}\invlogit{z_\ell'}}$ with $\E{f(z_\ell)f(z_\ell')}$.
+Due to the length and technical aspects, we leave the details of this derivation and the expansion to the supplementary material.